SamuelBorden/sipm_studio/README.md

 # sipm_studio
-Software for the automatic characterization of silicon photomultipliers (SiPMs)
+Software for the automatic characterization of silicon photomultipliers (SiPMs).
+Provides tools for conversion of CoMPASS binary DAQ files to a raw h5 file format.